 17. Take the Flamingo Adventures Boat Tour

-This is the boat tour I did on my first trip to Everglades National Park and it is definitely one of the best things to do in the Everglades.
+This is the boat tour I did on my first trip to Everglades National Park.
 No, it doesn’t compete with taking an airboat tour – the boat was bigger and slower and didn’t whizz across the water.
 However, the guide gave a very good overview of the Everglades and who doesn’t like a trip out on the sleepy backwaters?
 You can book your tickets here.

 Want to go kayaking or canoeing?
 If you’re comfortable taking a canoe or kayak out on your own, the marina has Everglades kayak rental options.
 You can find out more here.

 Tip: there is very little lunch choice in the south section of the Everglades.
 Although the convenience store doesn’t stock the most appetising range of food, it’s a whole heap better than nothing.
 Plus, there are picnic tables outside.